-- 105. Autonomous systems exploit sensors and other data sources to gather information on their environment, use advanced algorithms and Artificial Intelligence to process and understand it, and make decisions about how to respond, and perform tasks whether physical or virtual to achieve assigned goals.
-Robotic systems are automated machines that carry out complicated actions independently of, or in conjunction with, humans. - 106.
-Some of the illustrative applications are:- - (a) Replacing human operators with machines in high-risk environments, such as logistics resupply or explosive ordinance disposal.
+103. Autonomous systems exploit sensors and other data sources to gather information on their environment, use advanced algorithms and Artificial Intelligence to process and understand it, and make decisions about how to respond, and perform tasks - whether physical or virtual - to achieve assigned goals.
+Robotic systems are automated machines that carry out complicated actions independently of, or in conjunction with, humans.

+104. Some of the illustrative applications are:-

+(a) Replacing human operators with machines in high-risk environments, such as logistics resupply or explosive ordinance disposal.

-- (b) Maximising the effectiveness by allowing personnel to focus on complex tasks while the simple and low- value tasks are delegated to machines. - (c) Exceeding the performance of a human operator by taking actions autonomously, such as in response against anti-ship missile threat. - (d) Generating physical mass in the battlespace through resilient swarms of low-cost systems. - (e) Integrated human- machine teams which use the respective strengths of both humans and autonomous systems. - (f) Supporting an active military presence in areas where it would not traditionally be possible. - 107.
-Unmanned Vehicles.
-Unmanned Vehicles will progressively find increasing use in the naval applications.
-Unmanned Aerial Vehicles (UAVs) launched from shore / ships provide tremendous potential and force multiplication for reconnaissance, surveillance, cooperative engagement and as platforms for autonomous weapon release.
-Rapid evolution of technologies related to increasing mission pay-loads, improving sensors (including sensors combined with aeronautical technologies (navigation, weapon systems) and autonomous control, propulsion) make UAVs very valuable tools for a variety of naval operations.
-The operational spectrum of these UAVs will include reconnaissance, C2, target discrimination identification, battle damage assessment, data transfer, Electronic Counter Measure (ECM), Electronic Support Measure (ESM), Electronic Counter Counter Measure (ECCM) and combat support / identification in case of shore bombardment and amphibious operations.
-UAVs will act as force multiplier and represent the 'eyes' of naval units in the future, providing them the possibility to see in real-time-over-thehorizon.
-They may in future be used in-lieu of helicopters for certain roles. - 108.
-Unmanned Surface Vehicle.
-Unmanned and Autonomous surface vehicles have a diverse employability for the IN.
+(b) Maximising the effectiveness by allowing personnel to focus on complex tasks while the simple and low- value tasks are delegated to machines.

+(c) Exceeding the performance of a human operator by taking actions autonomously, such as in response against anti-ship missile threat.

+(d) Generating physical mass in the battlespace through resilient swarms of low-cost systems.

+(e) Integrated human- machine teams which use the respective strengths of both humans and autonomous systems.

+(f) Supporting an active military presence in areas where it would not traditionally be possible.

+105. Autonomous Vehicles.
+Autonomous Vehicles will progressively find increasing use in the Naval applications.
+Autonomous Aerial Vehicles (AAVs)launched from shore / ships provide tremendous potential and force multiplication for reconnaissance, surveillance, co-operative engagement and as platforms for autonomous weapon release.
+Rapid evolution of technologies related to increasing mission pay-loads, improving sensors (including sensors combined with weapon systems) and aeronautical technologies (navigation, autonomous control, propulsion) make AAVs very valuable tools for a variety of Naval operations.
+The operational spectrum of these AAVs will include reconnaissance, C2, target discrimination and identification, battle damage assessment, data transfer, Electronic Counter Measure (ECM), Electronic Support Measure (ESM), Electronic Counter Counter Measure (ECCM) and combat support / identification in case of shore bombardment and amphibious operations.
+AAVs will act as force multiplier and represent the 'eyes' of Naval units in the future, providing them the possibility to see in real-time-over-the-horizon.
+They may in future be used in-lieu of helicopters for certain roles.

+106. Autonomous Surface Vehicle.
+Autonomous surface vehicles have a diverse employability for the IN.
 These range from benign missions eg collection of MET data, Tsunami warning to an offensive role eg swarm attack, Kamikaze attacks on opportune afloat/ashore targets, ISR etc.

-109. Unmanned Underwater Vehicles (UUVs).
-These vehicles would enhance operational capabilities of naval forces in underwater warfare, reconnaissance and surveillance.
-Potential UUV missions include shallow-water mine reconnaissance and counter proliferations in harbours.
+107. Autonomous Underwater Vehicles (AUVs).
+These vehicles would enhance operational capabilities of Naval forces in underwater warfare, reconnaissance and surveillance.
+Potential AUV missions include shallow-water mine reconnaissance and counter proliferations in harbours.
 The US Navy has already acquired a Long-term Mine Reconnaissance System (LMRS), which is a submarine launched and submarine recovered counter-mine system.
 Future capabilities of UUVs would also include ability to carry a limited range of weapons for attacking detected targets.
 In the future, surface ships operating in littoral waters can be expected to encounter novel threats like intelligent sleeping mines, frogman, miniature submarines, intelligent torpedoes, etc. Counter-measures already being progressed to include artificial, remote-controlled 'fish', equipped with explosive loads that can be activated through acoustic means.